JessicaGarson/record-collecting/README.md

 ![step 8](http://res.cloudinary.com/dkibchpur/image/upload/v1526325857/gh%20pages.png)

 ## Conclusion
-We have now built a site where we can add records to so that I can cross reference it when I go record shopping.
-A good next step would be adding an integration with a webhook such as Twilio.
-Therefore I could text a number every time I buy a new record.
+We have now built a site where I can add records to so that I can cross reference it when I go record shopping.
+A good next step would be adding an integration with a webhook such as Twilio, therefore I could text a number every time I buy a new record.
 I'd also be able add logic so that if I already own a record I get a text before I buy a record I already own.

 The final product can be found at [jessicagarson.com/record-collecting](http://jessicagarson.com/record-collecting/).